Diocese of Gloucester: History

 again from 20 May 1552 until Queen Mary re-divided the two Sees in 1554.

 On 5 October 1836, the Diocese of Bristol was merged back into the Gloucester diocese, which became the Diocese of Gloucester and Bristol until Bristol became an independent diocese again on 9 July 1897, whereupon the Gloucester diocese resumed the name Diocese of Gloucester.

 The diocese has twinning links with the dioceses of Dornakal and Karnataka Central in the Church of South India, Västerås in Sweden, El Camino Real in California, USA, and Western Tanganyika in Tanzania.
 It is currently supporting the work of the Diocese of Western Tanganyika to build a new high school.

 Organisation

-The diocese is divided into two archdeaconries: Cheltenham, headed by the Archdeacon of Cheltenham, Phil Andrew, and Gloucester, headed by the Archdeacon of Gloucester, Hilary Dawson.
+The diocese is divided into two archdeaconries: Cheltenham, headed by the Archdeacon of Cheltenham (Katrina Scott), and Gloucester, headed by the Archdeacon of Gloucester, Hilary Dawson.
 The Archdeaconry of Cheltenham consists of the deaneries of Cheltenham, Cirencester, North Cotswold, and Tewkesbury, and the Archdeaconry of Gloucester consists of the deaneries of Forest South, Gloucester City, Severn Vale, Stroud, and Wotton.